Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_the_Broker_UAI_Image.md

 The important content here is as follows:

-* `Port 30123` tells sshd to listen on a port that can be reached through port forwarding by the publicly visible Kubernetes service.
+* `Port 30123` tells SSHD to listen on a port that can be reached through port forwarding by the publicly visible Kubernetes service.
 * The `UseDNS no` avoids any DNS issues resulting from the Broker UAI running in the Kubernetes network space.
 * The `permitTTY yes` setting permits interactive UAI logins.
 * The `ForceCommand ...` statement ensures that users are always sent on to End-User UAIs or drop out of the Broker UAI on failure, preventing users from directly accessing the Broker UAI.
-* The `AcceptEnv UAI_ONE_SHOT` setting is not required, but it allows a user to set the UAI_ONE_SHOT variable which instructs the broker to delete any created End-User UAI after the user logs out.
+* The `AcceptEnv UAI_ONE_SHOT` setting is not required, but it allows a user to set the `UAI_ONE_SHOT` variable which instructs the broker to delete any created End-User UAI after the user logs out.

 These should be left unchanged.
 The rest of the configuration can be customized as needed.